 1. External users are individuals or organizations that are outside of the company.
 The most common forms of external users are lenders (organizations that issue credit), investors (individuals or organizations that own or want to own part of the company), tax authorities, customers, suppliers, and government regulatory agencies.
 For external users, a primary focus on the accounting information is the need for standardization to allow for comparability.
 Just imagine if you are an investor and want to determine which company to invest your money in.
 You will need accounting information to compare each company.
 If that accounting information is not prepared based on the same set of standards, then it will be impossible to make a reliable investment decision.
 In other words, external users are going to need reliable accounting information in order to make effective resource allocation decisions (Should we invest in this company or sell our investment?
 Should we lend money to this company? etc.).
 Due to this need, financial accounting information is heavily standardized.
 Financial accounting communicates accounting information through the use of financial statements.
 Likewise, financial accounting focuses on the needs of external users as a priority.

 2. Internal users are individuals, such as managers within the business entity, that need accounting information to make operational decisions.
 Compared to external users, internal users have very different needs compared to external users.
-External users need timely information and specific information.
+Internal users need timely information and specific information.
 An engineering manager will need cost accounting information to determine if his prototype is going to be able to generate a profit based on the estimated selling price.
 Unlike financial accounting, managerial accounting information is not restricted to a standardized set of rules.
 The information will be specifically created to help make the correct decisions for the internal managers.
 Financial accounting can be utilized by internal users but it is generally more limited compared to information that is created specifically for their needs.
 Managerial accounting and cost accounting are accounting information systems that create accounting information for internal users.

 The following is a brief summary of how each external user will use accounting information: